Language: EN

 a = "hello"; // now 'a' contains the text "hello"

-In reality, internally untyped languages do have types.
-Your program needs it to know how to manipulate the values of the variables.
+In reality, internally, untyped languages do have types.
+Your program needs them to know how to manipulate the values of the variables.
 But the programming language makes its use transparent to the user most of the time.

-The “typed languages” vs “untyped languages” debate is almost as old as the programming world.
+The debate “typed languages” vs “untyped languages” is, almost, as old as the world of programming.
 Each approach has fervent supporters and passionate detractors.

 Speaking very generally, we can say that untyped programming languages,